We are community supported and may earn a commission when you buy through links on our site. Learn more

 What Older Grandparents Give to Their Grandchildren

-My first reaction to the ‘aha’ of coming to grips with this new adventure we are about to embark on is the advantage of our older age.
+My first reaction to the ‘aha’ of coming to grips with this new adventure is the advantage of our older age.
 We may not be able to run as fast as we once did, but what we have now that we didn’t have then is an entire lifetime of wisdom and experience to share.

 It is the remarkable ability of someone with a long life lived being able to give to a new life just beginning.
 And, hopefully, this little boy will not perpetuate the incessant age prejudice that is all around us.